Division of Regional Development Studies

 Overview – Enrollment limit : 14

-The Division of Regional Development Studies aims to foster advanced specialists and researchers who possess the specialized and cross-disciplinary “regional development ability” that provides the individual solution to today’s society where it requires creating harmonious and co-existence between humans, humans and society, and humans and the environment in accordance with each regional characteristic.
+The Division of Regional Development Studies aims to foster advanced specialists and researchers who possess the specialized and cross-disciplinary “regional development ability” that provides individual solutions to today’s society, where harmonious coexistence between humans, humans and society, and humans and the environment is required, in accordance with each regional characteristic.

 Features of the Regional Development Studies Program